 1.4 What facilities are available?

 Our University Centre encourages collaboration and inclusivity.
 Breakout rooms, study areas, IT suites and Wifi are standard.
-As a HE Sport student, you will also be given membership to the Gym Group
+You will also have access to Higher Education library resources, Higher Education Librarians and a study skills support team.